arp242/arp242.net/_posts/2018-04-05-being-right.markdown

   Jones completely misidentifies the reason for this as ‘social engineering’ rather than urban and industrial waste (which is why he is crazy).

-(.. and many more; I'll add examples as I find them ..)
+- (...and many more; I'll add examples as I find them...)

 [1]: https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem
 [2]: https://en.wikipedia.org/wiki/Wiles%27s_proof_of_Fermat%27s_Last_Theorem